jbfp/videocaster/README.md

 # Videocaster
 My alternative to Videostream.
-Written in Rust with Actix Web and TypeScript + Svelte.
+Written in Rust with Rocket and TypeScript + Svelte.

 Subtitles provided by [OpenSubtitles.org](https://www.opensubtitles.org)